dgrisham/dgrisham.github.io/exams/review-ruby.md

 ### BL4: Analyzing.

--   Explain why recursion is not possible in a language that uses *only* static variable lifetimes.
+-   Explain why recursion does not work particularly well in a language that supports *only* static lifetime variables.
 -   Analysis tasks often require you to use what you know about a topic to make logical inferences (i.e. the answer may not be found directly on a slide)